marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

 ### Identity added

-At the end of part 2 of this sequence of courses, we had an e-commerce application in which the user chose products from a catalog (carousel of products), placed them in his shopping cart, and filled out a register with his address and personal data for delivery.
-However, access to all screens is open to any anonymous user who has access to the website, which causes us to have some problems:
+At the end of part 2 of this sequence of courses, we had an e-commerce application with views in which the user chooses products from a catalog (carousel of products), places them in the shopping basket, and fills in a registration form with address and other personal data for shipping procedures.
+However, access to all screens is open to any anonymous user who has access to the website, which leads us to some obvious problems:

-- The sensitive points in our application (such as the cart and checkout
-- screen) are vulnerable to hackers, robots and other types of malicious
-- software that can forge false requests or steal information
+- The sensitive points in our application (such as the cart and checkout screen) are vulnerable to hackers, robots and other types of malicious software that can forge false requests or steal information
-- Our application does not know who is currently accessing, so it is not
-- possible to provide certain conveniences, such as automatically filling
-- the registration for a user who has previously purchased the website.
+- Our application does not know who is currently accessing, so it is not possible to provide certain conveniences, such as automatically filling the registration for a user who has previously purchased at our website.
-- Requests currently have the user's cadastral data, but nothing prevents
--  a user from making purchases by filling in someone else's data.
-Thus,
--   the application does not know if the data is being filled by an
+- Orders currently store the user's personal data, but nothing prevents a user from making purchases and filling in someone else's data.
+Thus, the application does not know if the data is being provided by an appropriate person.
--   appropriate person.

 In this part 3 of the course, we will use a login system and ensure that our application is accessed only by authenticated users.
 This will allow you to protect sensitive points of the application from accessing anonymous users.
-With authentication, we will ensure that the user entered the system through a secure identification service.
+By implementing authentication, we will ensure that the user access sensitive points of the system through a secure identification process.
 This will also enable the application to further track user access, identify usage patterns, automatically fill out registration forms, view customer order history, and other conveniences that enhance the user experience in the application.

-If you only need a user table with password login features and a user profile, then ASP.NET Core Identity is the best option for you.
+If all you need is a user table with password login and a user profile, then **ASP.NET Core Identity** is the best option for you.
-If you only need a user table with login and password features and a user profile for your application, then ASP.NET Core Identity is the best option for you.
 In this chapter we will learn how to install ASP.NET Core Identity in our e-commerce solution and take advantage of the security, login / logout, authentication, and user profile features provided by this framework.

-The installation of ASP.NET Core Identity in a preexisting project that did not have Identity since the beginning is different from the installation in which a new ASP.NET Core project already comes with Identity since its inception.
-To install in our project, which does not have Identity, we will follow a process in which the installation adds to our project a group of ready-made files (similar to prefabricated modules that are seen in construction), and this process called "assembly scaffolding "or" Scaffolding "in English.
+The installation of Identity in a brand ASP.NET Core MVC project from start is quite different from the installation of Identity in an existing application.
+To install it in our project, which stil does not have Identity, we will follow a process in which the installation adds to our project a group of ready-made files (similar to prefabricated modules that are seen in civil construction), and this process is called "scaffolding".

-But before we install the ASP.NET Core Identity packages themselves, it is necessary to make some temporary adaptations in our project, otherwise the installation of ASP.NET Core Identity packages will not be successful.
+But before we install the ASP.NET Core Identity package itself, it is necessary to prepare our project for a new SQLite database that will be used by Identity to hold user, profile and other related information.

 Below, we will install the NuGet package for the SQLite database management engine.

-Right-click the MVC project name, choose the Add NuGet Package submenu, and when you open the package installation page, enter the package name:
+Right-click the MVC project name, choose the Add NuGet Package submenu, and then enter the package name:
-Microsoft.EntityFrameworkCore.SQLite

 Microsoft.EntityFrameworkCore.Sqlite